Double-decker bus: Portugal

 Double-decker buses were introduced in Portugal during the 1950s when buses in general started to be used in the main cities such as Lisbon, Porto, Coimbra and Setúbal.
 The types used were the AEC Regent and later the Daimler Fleetline and the Leyland Atlantean, with Portuguese-built bodies.
 There was also one Leyland Olympian as a demonstration vehicle in Lisbon.
 In Porto, there were double-decker trolleybuses, produced by Lancia and with Dalfa bodywork, in use from the mid-1960s until the mid-1990s.
 Double-decker buses were not in widespread use for normal service but were mainly used for sightseeing purposes.

 They were most commonly Portuguese-produced vehicles, including rebodies of regular service buses (for example, the Volvo B10R from Carristur), as well as some from former companies, such as the MAN SD202 from BVG Berlin, many of them still in circulation.

 The absence of double-decker buses on regular service lasted until 2011, when STCP acquired 15 double-decker buses, of the type MAN A39 (as used in Berlin).
 They were introduced at an event by the company, named "Duplex Tour", on 26 February 2011 and put into normal service on the 28th of that month.
 These buses can be seen usually on route 500.

 Russia

+Between 1938 and 1941, and later between 1945 and 1948, a few double-decker trolleybuses YaTB-3, built by Yaroslavl Motor Plant and based on AEC 664T chassis, were operated in Moscow.
+Only 10 were built.

 Until 2011 double-decker buses were operating in the city of Barnaul.
 The double-decker fleet consisted of seven MAN SD200 and MAN SD202 second hand buses imported from Berlin.
 Those buses were used on routes 3, 10 and 17.

 In the mid-1990s, some double-deckers were operated briefly in Saint Petersburg.